-The “World Garden Mongolia” is a socially oriented reforestation project on the Bayanzurkh mountain on the eastern edge of the Mongolian capital Ulaanbaatar (see also google earth presentation or on google maps).
+The “World Garden Mongolia” is a non-profit nature and environmental protection association in Mongolia.
+The current main project consists of a 280m x 190m (approx. 53.200m² or 5.32 ha) test reforestation area on the mountain “Bayanzurkh” at the eastern edge of the Mongolian capital Ulaanbaatar (see also: google maps; Site plan sketch; Stupa tree planting scheme).
 The project was initiated by Erdenechuluun, who wants to point out the environmental problems in Mongolia and counteract them.
 In this way he wants to motivate his Mongolian fellow citizens to take action for the environment of their country.
-The founder of the association, Dulamjav Erdenechuluun, is married, studied at the Humboldt University in Berlin and lives in Ulaanbaatar, Mongolia, in the summer and in Berlin, Germany, in the winter.
+The founder of the association, Dulamjav Erdenechuluun, is married, studied at the Humboldt University in Berlin (Germany).

 The holy mountain “Bayanzurkh” was almost completely forested with the naturally occurring tree species larch until 1989.
 In the course of the growth of the city of Ulaanbaatar and the increased use of resources it has been cleared.
 Heavy cattle drives and forest fires prevented natural reforestation.
 The boreal coniferous forests of Siberia extend over the northern parts of the country.
 The larch is the tree species that characterizes the landscape along with the pine, birch and poplar.
 Uncontrolled and illegal logging, especially in the vicinity of human settlements, is a major problem, which sometimes leads to timber shortages, desertification and disturbed water circulation.
 Only the forest in Mongolia is able to store precipitation (water) and provide it to humans and animals all year round via springs.
 The element of water is therefore a decisive factor for the success of the project, the natural balance, as an environmental medium and as a decisive component of the quality of life of the population.